firefly-oss/lib-transactional-engine/README.md

 - `@FromStep("stepId")`: injects the result of another step.
 - `@Header("X-User-Id")`: injects a single outbound header from `SagaContext.headers()`.
 - `@Headers`: injects the full headers map (`Map<String, String>`).
+- `@Variable("name")`: injects a single variable from `SagaContext.variables()`.
+- `@Variables`: injects the full variables map (`Map<String, Object>`).
 - `SagaContext` continues to be injected by type.

+Also handy:
+- `@SetVariable("name")` on a step method stores its return value into `SagaContext.variables()` under that name.

+Why this exists
+Parameter injection exists to keep step code focused on business logic.
+Instead of pulling values out of SagaContext by hand, you declare dependencies in the signature and the engine supplies them.
+This reduces boilerplate, improves readability, and makes signatures self-documenting.

+Quick rules (cheat sheet):
+- You can mix several annotated parameters; order doesn’t matter.
+- Special unannotated type: `SagaContext` only; otherwise annotate your parameters.
+- At most one unannotated non-`SagaContext` parameter is allowed — it receives the step input (same as `@Input`).
+More than one triggers a startup error.
+- Types must match: `@Header` -> String; `@Headers` -> Map; `@Variables` -> Map.

 Example: